OurMachinery/themachinery-books/tutorials/src/creation_graph/raymarch_output_node.md

 }

  ```

+## The generic output node

 As mentioned before, our goal is to have a generic output node, the signed distance used for raymarching we be supplied by the graph, so now is good moment to define our creation graph node block:

  ```c
 creation_graph_node : {
     name: "raymarch_output"